Thursday, August 29, 2013

 Documentary DVD: Orchestra of Exiles

-The documentary begins by tracing the early musical formation of Bronislaw Huberman who was born into a poor Jewish family in 1882 in Czestochowa, Poland.
+Orchestra of Exiles begins by tracing the early musical formation of Bronislaw Huberman who was born into a poor Jewish family in 1882 in Czestochowa, Poland.
 Bronislaw's father was known for his bad temper but also for his passion for music.
-When Huberman was eight, his muscial abilities were very much evident so his father took him to Berlin, Germany to find the best teacher and he began his studies the following year with Joseph Joachim.

 In 1894, Huberman was invited to perform at Adelina Patti's farewell party and she gave him an outstanding review.
-His father stopped his lessons to start Huberman's career and Huberman achieved early fame at the age of 13 when he played the Brahm's Violin Concerto in January of 1896.
+His father stopped his lessons to start Huberman's career and Huberman achieved early fame at the age of 13 when he played the Brahms Violin Concerto in January of 1896.
 Brahms attended the concert and was so impressed he was moved to tears.
-Huberman played all over the world including America, Europe and Russia and he was acknowledged as a virtuoso.
+Huberman played all over the world including America, Europe and Russia and he was soon acknowledged as a virtuoso.

 The devastation of World War I changed Huberman, rousing his political consciousness and making him an ardent Pan-European, that is someone who believed in uniting all of Europe.
 He cancelled all his concerts for two years to study at the Sorbonne.
 During the interwar years, in 1922, the Pan-European movement which called for the unity of European states for peace was growing.
 In 1929, Huberman toured Palestine.
 He found the Jewish immigrants passionate for music but there was little culture.
 However, this was soon to change and that change was to be led by Huberman.

 As a result, Huberman cancelled all his concerts in Germany.
 In 1934, Joseph Goebels, Minister of Nazi Propaganda enacted a law allowing musicians to play in orchestras regardless of their race.
 Wilhelm Furtwangler who was conductor of the Berlin Philharmonic asked Huberman to reconsider but he declined as a way of protesting the Nazi regime.
 By 1935, every Jewish musician in the philharmonic was gone.
 Huberman left Germany and moved to Vienna, Austria.
+He stated: "I am a Jew, a Pole, a Pan-European and by each of these characteristics I am a dead enemy of Nazism."

 Although Vienna was now his home, Huberman was stunned by the indifference of the Viennese when the Jews were attacked during anti-Semitic violence.
 Huberman realized that with many fine musicians being fired from world class orchestras, this would be the opportunity to bring them to Palestine to form a new orchestra that would bring culture to a people who hungered for it.